htcfreek/PreOS-ResetLapsPassword/src/ResetLapsPassword 0.2/Data/htcfreek/OsPackages/ResetLapsPassword/0.2/README.txt

 DOWNLOAD AND USAGE
 ------------------
-1. Download the archive form http://github.com/htcfreek/PreOS-ResetLapsPassword/releases/latest.
+1. Download the archive form http://github.com/htcfreek/PreOS-ResetLapsPassword/releases.
 2. Please extract the downloaded archive to `%EmpirumServer%\Configurator$\PackageStore\PreOSPackages` and import the package into your Software Depot (Matrix42 Management Console > Configuration > Depot).
 3. Move the package in the depot register "Matrix42 PreOS Packages" after the DomainJoin package and activate it for deployment ("Ready to install").
-4. Then you can assign the package and set the package variables if you want to change the default behaviour.
+4. Then you can assign the package and set the package variables if you want to change the default behavior.

 PACKAGE VARIABLES
 - IntuneSyncTimeout : 10 (default) or custom value.